horseee/horseee.github.io/_pages/about.md

 # 🔥 News
+- *2025.02*: &nbsp;Three papers accepted by CVPR'25!
+Congratulations to all my collaborators and see you in Nashville!
 - *2025.02*: &nbsp;Co-organize the [2nd workshop on Efficient Large Vision Models](https://sites.google.com/view/elvm/home), CVPR 2025.
 - *2025.01*: &nbsp;Invited talk at KAUST Rising Stars in AI Symposium 2025, April 7 - 10.
 - *2024.11*: &nbsp;🥳 Awarded Google PhD Fellowship